This post may contain affiliate links. Please see our disclosure policy.

 During our hot Florida summers, we’re all about light and fresh flavors, so this easy cold couscous salad is one of our favorite alternatives to more traditional pasta salads with mayonnaise-based dressings.
 With a zesty lemon-olive oil dressing, it’s a fresh (and much lighter) take on a classic.
 If you want an extra crunch factor, toss in some diced cucumber – it goes perfectly with the other Mediterranean flavors.

-- PEARL COUSCOUS: Pearl couscous, also known as Israeli couscous, is actually a type of pasta made from toasted semolina flour.
+PEARL COUSCOUS: Pearl couscous, also known as Israeli couscous, is actually a type of pasta made from toasted semolina flour.
 It’s incredibly versatile for hot and cold dishes alike, and it cooks very quickly, making it perfect for a fast side.
 We always toast our couscous in olive oil before cooking it to enhance its naturally nutty flavor.
+Both quinoa and farro can be good substitutes for couscous in a cold salad recipe like this one.
+Quinoa is a smaller grain with a slightly crunchier texture, but it’s a protein-packed alternative to pearl couscous.
+Farro is a somewhat larger grain, but it has a very similar texture to Israeli couscous.

 How to Make Couscous Salad with Feta

-COOL THE COUSCOUS: Transfer the couscous to a bowl and drizzle with olive oil to prevent sticking.
-Season to taste with salt and pepper, and set aside to cool completely.
-Fluff with a fork once or twice during this time.
+Transfer the cooked couscous into a bowl and drizzle with olive oil to keep it from clumping.
+Add salt and pepper, and let it cool completely.
+Give it a fluff with a fork now and then.

-MAKE THE DRESSING: Whisk together olive oil and lemon juice and drizzle over the cooled couscous.
+Just whisk together olive oil and lemon juice, and pour it over the cooled couscous.

 What to Serve With Israeli Couscous Salad